Coopez/usermodelz/README.md

 conda config --add channels cogsci --add channels conda-forge conda install python-opensesame opensesame-extension-osweb opensesame-plugin-psychopy psychopy rapunzel python-pygaze

-pip3 install soundfile pygame yolk3k opensesame-extension-osf python-qtpip http://files.cogsci.nl/expyriment-0.10.0+opensesame2-py3-none-any.whl
+pip3 install soundfile pygame yolk3k opensesame-extension-osf python-qtpip

 ## Run
+start OpenSesame by running:
+opensesame

+In the UI of opensesame open the experiment file "MeltingActiveRetrievalAlpha.osexp" that you have downloaded from this repository.
+In the initial prompts please indicate the participant number that we allocated to you and also indicate the location to which the log file can be saved.
+Please send us this log file after the experiment.